supermemo-wiki/SuperMemo.Wiki/supermemo.md

 **Spaced repetition (SR)** is a method for organizing your learning calendar in the most optimized way possible.
 It has two functions:
 1. Remember what you learn forever,
-2. In the minimum amount of time possible.
+2. In the shortest possible time.

 ### How does it work?